kylecorry31/Trail-Sense/guides/en-US/guide_tool_settings.txt

   - **System**: A theme that follows the system settings.
   - **Sunrise/sunset**: A theme that changes between light and dark based on the time of day.
   - **Night**: A theme with a black background and a red filter to help maintain night vision.
-- **Dynamic Colors**: Whether to use your device's dynamic colors in the app, if disabled or unavailable colors in Trail Sense will be a shade of orange.
+- **Dynamic colors**: Whether to use your device's dynamic colors in the app, if disabled or unavailable colors in Trail Sense will be a shade of orange.
-- **Compass Dynamic Colors**: Whether to use your device's dynamic colors in the compass (cardinal directions and certain markers on maps).
+- **Compass dynamic colors**: Whether to use your device's dynamic colors in the compass (cardinal directions and certain markers on maps).
-- **Compact Mode**: Whether to use a more compact layout for the bottom bar (thinner and does not display labels).
+- **Compact mode**: Whether to use a more compact layout for the bottom bar (thinner and does not display labels).

 ## About
 You can find additional information about Trail Sense in Settings > About.